croservices/cro/docs/cro-yml.md

   letters A..Z and a..z, the digits 0..9, the underscore (`_`), the dash (`-`)
   and the forward slash ('/').
 This will be used to identify the service when using the CLI (such as in `cro run service-id`).
-* The key `entrypoint`, which is the Perl 6 source file that should be run to start the service.
+* The key `entrypoint`, which is the Raku source file that should be run to start the service.
 It should be specified relative to the `.cro.yml` file.
   This will be used by the `cro` development tool to start the service.